-In a large system, after converting dominant noise into erasures at known locations, we model additional errors that occur as qubit depolarizing errors.
+Second, in a large system, after converting dominant noise into erasures at known locations, we model additional errors that occur as qubit depolarizing errors.
 This mixed error model is discussed in \cite{DN21} using peeling on 2D codes.
 In contrast, (A)MBP can decode general QLDPC codes in this error model.
-We show this using a $[[1054,140]]$ LP code (see \cite{PK22} or Appendix~\ref{sec:LP}) with the simulation setup in Sec.~\ref{sec:main_sim}.
+We show this using a $[[1054,140]]$ LP code \ed{(from \cite{PK22})} with the \ed{simulation setup in METHODS}.
 With (A)MBP$_4$, we adapt by adjusting the initial error distribution for the non-erased qubits to $(p^I,p^X,p^Y,p^Z) = { (1-p_0,\,\frac{p_0}{3},\,\frac{p_0}{3},\,\frac{p_0}{3}) },$ where $p_0$ can be set to either the depolarizing error rate $p_\text{dep}$ or a suitable fixed value $<p_\text{dep}$ \cite{HFI12,KL22}.
 With (A)MBP$_2$, the initial error distribution is $(p^{(0)},p^{(1)})$, where $p^{(1)} = p^X+p^Y=p^Z+p^Y$ and $p^{(0)}=1-p^{(1)}.$ The adjustment enables soft BP decoders to simultaneously correct both erasure and depolarizing errors.
 Figure~\ref{fig:Eras_Dep} shows our decoder accuracy, assuming $p_\text{dep}=0.01$.
 GD Flip-BP$_2$ cannot handle depolarizing errors, so we use MBP$_2$ with $\alpha=1$ as a soft extension.
 All decoders successfully handle mixed errors.
 Among them, AMBP$_4$ shows the best accuracy, as depolarizing errors exhibit strong correlations between $X$ and $Z$ errors.